 - Other options in your case: With years of experience, our lawyers know how to build an effective strategy to get the best possible results on your behalf

 Possession of Cocaine

-Possession of Cocaine, technically referred to as possession of a controlled dangerous substance (CDS), is a third degree felony in New Jersey.
-A person charged with possession of cocaine may face up to five years in New Jersey state prison, although there is a presumption of non-incarceration for first time offenders.
+Possession of Cocaine is technically referred to as possession of a controlled dangerous substance (CDS), and is a third-degree felony in New Jersey.
+A person charged with possession of cocaine may face up to five years in New Jersey state prison, although there is a presumption of non-incarceration for first-time offenders.

 Possession of Cocaine with Intent to Distribute